Kin (The Last of Us): Critical response

-On review aggregator Rotten Tomatoes, "Kin" has an approval rating of 100 percent based on 28 reviews, with an average rating of 8.6/10.
+On review aggregator Rotten Tomatoes, "Kin" has an approval rating of 100% based on 31 reviews, with an average rating of 8.8/10.
 The website's critical consensus called the episode "a relatively gentle installment that spotlights some of Pedro Pascal's most arresting work yet".
-IndieWire's Steve Greene felt the presentation of Jackson especially benefited from Žbanić's direction; The A.V.
-Club's David Cote praised her control of the episode's varying tones, and wrote "Kin" was "probably the most visually gorgeous episode so far".
+IndieWire's Steve Greene felt Jackson's presentation benefited from Žbanić's direction; The A.V.
+Club's David Cote praised her control of the episode's varying tones and wrote "Kin" was "probably the most visually gorgeous episode so far".
 IGN's Simon Cardy favorably compared the cinematography to classic Western films like The Searchers (1956) and True Grit (1969).

-Den of Geek's Bernard Boo wrote the episode featured "possibly the best performances of [Pascal and Ramsey's] respective careers".
-TVLine named Pascal the Performer of the Week, citing his emotions and physicality; Push Square's Aaron Bayne opined Pascal balanced "the stoic masculinity with tender vulnerability", and The A.V.
-Club's Cote lauded his monologue to Tommy. io9's Germain Lussier felt Ramsey's performance shone in Ellie and Joel's confrontation, and IGN's Cardy praised Ramsey's continued ability to switch between emotion and comedy.
-Critics enjoyed the chemistry between Pascal and Luna, and Push Square's Bayne considered Luna's performance "a wonderful counter to Joel", citing the familial bond and underlying tension.
+Den of Geek's Bernard Boo called Pascal and Ramsey's performances "possibly the best ... of their respective careers".
+Pascal submitted the episode to support his nomination for Lead Actor in a Drama Series at the 75th Primetime Emmy Awards.
+TVLine named him the Performer of the Week, citing his emotions and physicality; Push Square's Aaron Bayne opined Pascal balanced "stoic masculinity with tender vulnerability", and The A.V.
+Club's Cote lauded his monologue to Tommy.
+Joel's panic attack became an Internet meme about anxiety and fear. io9's Germain Lussier felt Ramsey's performance shone in Ellie and Joel's confrontation, and IGN's Cardy praised their ability to switch between emotion and comedy.
+Critics enjoyed Pascal and Luna's chemistry, and Push Square's Bayne considered Luna's performance "a wonderful counter to Joel", citing the familial bond and underlying tension.
 The Washington Post's Gene Park praised Wesley, Greene, and Miles; Polygon's Pete Volk considered the latter two the standout and wanted more.

-Critics lauded Mazin's writing. io9's Lussier found its focus on survival encapsulated the best qualities of the series.
+Critics lauded Mazin's writing. io9's Lussier found the episode's focus on survival encapsulated the best qualities of the series.
 Total Film's Bradley Russell praised the script's use of humor and interactions between Joel and Tommy, and, while resolved too neatly, considered Joel and Ellie's confrontation among the show's best moments to date.
 The A.V.
 Club's Cote similarly commended Mazin's humor, emotions, and economic use of dialogue.
 The Verge's Alex Cranz appreciated the improved pacing by omitting the game's action sequences.
 The Escapist's Darren Mooney and Inverse's Dais Johnston applauded the recognition of communism in Jackson as a refreshing subversion of post-apocalyptic stories.
 Several critics admired the inclusion of a menstrual cup, noting feminine hygiene is often unacknowledged in the genre.
 IGN's Cardy and Push Square's Bayne found the ending slightly rushed despite the high quality elsewhere.